Your journey at a glance

 Trek across the desert in search of contrasting scenery and harmonious structures Day 2

-Embark on a three hour history tour that passes through the Quitor Pukara, an Atacama fortress dating back to 1,000 AD.
-After ascending the ruins, marvel at the privileged view of the Andes Mountains and surrounds.
-The drive continues to the town of Tulor, one of the primary settlements in the Atacama Desert, where travellers will visit the ruins’ excavation site and the reconstruction of its original homes.
+- Half-Day Atacama History Tour by 4×4 Jeep: This three-hour tour begins with a drive to the Quitor Pukara, an Atacama fortress dating back to 1,000 AD.
+After ascending the ruins, you will be treated to a privileged view of the Andes Mountains and surroundings.
+The drive continues to the town of Tulor, one of the first and most important settlements in the Atacama Desert, where you will visit the ruins’ excavation site and the reconstruction of original homes.
 The tour ends with an optional visit to an archaeological museum.

-The half day outing to Toconao and Atacama Salt Flats begins with a sojourn at the town of Toconao, renowned for its structures fashioned out of volcanic stone.
-Visit the town’s church and craft market in the main square, before heading to the nearby Jere creek.
-Afterwards, visit Chaxa Pond, which is a National Reserve in the Atacama Salt Flat, where you can observe flamingos and other native bird species while enjoying views of the surrounding mountain range.
-Gaze at the elegant frame of the flamingo wading through shallow waters with an ever changing pastel-hued sky in the backdrop.
-After photographing the blush and titian horizon, toast the disappearing sun with a private sundowner at the edge of the salt flats.
+- Half-Day Excursion to Toconao and Atacama Salt Flats by 4×4 Jeep: First, you will stop at Toconao town, which is famed for its buildings made of volcanic stone.
+Here, you can visit the town’s church and crafts market in the main square, before heading to the nearby Jere creek.
+Afterwards, visit Chaxa Pond, which is a National Reserve at the Atacama Salt Flat, where you can observe flamingos and other native bird species while enjoying views of the surrounding mountain ranging.

-The full day adventure heads towards Bolivia and Argentina, where you will discover two impressive volcanoes; the Licancabur Volcano and Juriques Volcano.
-Continuing on, you will drive through the altiplano where you will have the opportunity to view vicuñas and flamingos before reaching the extraordinary rock formations of Pakana Monk.
-Following a trail, off the paved road, you will arrive at enormous rock cliffs that surround the Tara Salt Flat, where you will have lunch while enjoying a striking view of Lake Tara and its surroundings.
+- Full-Day Excursion to Tara Salt Flat by 4×4 Jeep: Heading towards Bolivia and Argentina, you will first reach two impressive volcanoes: Licancabur Volcano and Juriques Volcano.
+Continuing on, you will drive through the altiplano where you will sight vicuñas and flamencos before reaching the extraordinary rock formations of Pakana Monk.
+Following a trail off the paved road, you will arrive at enormous rock cliffs that surround the Tara Salt Flat, where you will have lunch while enjoying a striking view of Lake Tara and its surroundings.

 Soar over the valley of the Atacama Desert Day 3